-Drug Addiction In Pittsburgh
+Drug And Alcohol Addiction In Pittsburgh, Pennsylvania

 In Pittsburgh, most addicts start using drugs in their 20s; however, it is not uncommon for some drug users to be as young as 12.
 Many suffering from addiction in Pittsburgh come from upper-middle to upper-class families.
-Some have become addicted to drugs like benzodiazepines after being prescribed them following medical procedures.
+Some have become addicted to drugs like Benzodiazepines after being prescribed them following medical procedures.

 Commonly Abused Drugs In Pittsburgh